fbcorrea/hvrlocator/README.md

 **•	Warnings:** Alerts about low coverage regions.<br/>
 **•	Cov_V1 to Cov_V9:** Coverage values (0-1) for each HV region.<br/>

+## Random Forest Model

+A detailed description of the Random Forest model generation is available at < XXX>

 ## Project Structure